Esvandiary/RIC/doc/Protocol/Home.md

 This message gets the server's public key and verifies its identity.
 This request does not require the user to be authenticated.

+If the client cannot verify that the challenge was signed by the private key matching the server's public key, it MUST immediately close the connection.

 Request data:

 * `challenge` (string, required): the base64-encoded string to verify with